nhsconnect/gpconnect/pages/development/development_fhir_error_handling_guidance.md

 #### Example 5.
 Unexpected Exception #####

-For example an unexpected internal exception is thrown by either an Operation or RESTful API, then the following details would be returned:
+For example an unexpected internal exception is thrown by either an Operation or RESTful API, then the following error details would be returned:

 ```json
  {